Check (pattern): Emergency services

 A variation of the checkerboard pattern, named Sillitoe tartan, is commonly used as a symbol to identify police and other emergency services.
 It is used in numerous countries across the world and is incorporated into the design of police uniforms and stations.

 Originally developed in the United Kingdom, Battenburg markings are used on the side of emergency vehicles for high visibility.
 These markings resemble a high contrast checkerboard pattern and look similar to Sillitoe tartan.
 They are usually retroreflective; this design choice was subsequently implemented into emergency service uniforms for high visibility.

 Airports

-A red-white checkerboard pattern is widely used on airports because of its recognizability and visibility.
-Checkerboard is used on roofs, water towers and other buildings around the airports.
+Checkerboard Hill, seen in May 2022.

+The red-white checkerboard was also once a part of the Instrument Guidance System (IGS) in Kai Tak Airport, Hong Kong.
+Located about one kilometre away from the end of Runway 13, it was a mark to the start of the right-hand turn of the final approach to align with the runway.

 Other uses

 The versatility and simplicity of the checkerboard pattern mean that the pattern has a wide range of utilities.
 Because of check's easy application to various instruments, fabrics, and other matter, its practical usages as a tool to assist various tasks has been widespread.